joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 >    > Question?
 >    > 1.
 How many significant terms do we get?
 >    >
 >    > <details>
 >    > <summary>Click to view answers</summary>
->    >When we ask how many significant terms, we want to see GO terms that have an p-value < 0.05.
-According with the results, in Molecular Function we have 157 GO terms, Biological Process we have 955 GO terms and Component Cellular we have 121 GO terms.
+>    > 1.
+When we ask how many significant terms, we want to see GO terms that have a p-value < 0.05.
+According with the results, in Molecular Function we have 5 GO terms, Biological Process we have 43 GO terms and Component Cellular we have 10 GO terms.
 >    > </details>
 >    {: .question}
 >